 Pet sitter requirements

-- A good understanding of how to look after pets: pet sitter duties include walkies, potty management and an ability to keep pets under control
+- A good understanding of how to look after pets: pet sitter duties include walks, potty breaks and an ability to keep pets under control.

 - Honesty and integrity - sitters who are honest about their experience are more likely to land a sit that’s right for them.